 Did you know?
 It is estimated that 80-90% of Australians will experience lower back pain in their lives.
-Majority being classified as “non specific lower back pain”.
+The majority is classified as “non-specific lower back pain”.
 This means the pain may be from structures in the spine or from another area of your body.
 It has long been known by health professionals that there is a correlation between tight hamstrings and back pain.
-With majority of people coming into clinic complaining of tight hamstrings when I ask them to “try” to touch their toes.
+With the majority of people coming into the clinic complaining of tight hamstrings when I ask them to “try” to touch their toes.

 Tight Hamstrings And Back Pain

-The hamstrings are a prime mover of the lower half of the body, and have a direct control on the pelvis.
-They are essentially allow you to stand up right, bend forward, and gives you the ability to transport your body from point A to point B.
+The hamstrings are a prime mover of the lower half of the body and have direct control on the pelvis.
+They essentially allow you to stand upright, bend forward, and give you the ability to transport your body from point A to point B.

 The problem with short or tight hamstrings is they begin to pull on the pelvis and limit movement at your hip joint.
 This decreased movement at your hip joint will lead to increased movements occurring in your lower back.
 When your lower back has more pressure placed on it, the joints in the surrounding area become inflamed and swollen, leading to back pain.

-It is rarely your hamstring tightness alone which causes your back pain.
-With the likely culprit being that your brain doesn’t trust your body to bend forward without hurting your back.
-As a defence mechanism you hamstrings tighten up to prevent risk of injury and this is why your hamstrings constantly feel tight.
+It is rarely your hamstring tightness alone that causes your back pain.
+The likely culprit is that your brain doesn’t trust your body to bend forward without hurting your back.
+As a defence mechanism your hamstrings tighten up to prevent the risk of injury and this is why your hamstrings constantly feel tight.

 PSST . . .
 Heres a FREEBIE I made for you